microsoft/psi/CONTRIBUTING.md

 ### Pull Requests

-We accept __bug fix pull requests__.
-Please make sure there is a corresponding tracking issue for the bug.
-When you submit a PR for a bug, please link to the issue.

-We also accept __new feature pull requests__.
-We are available to discuss new features.
-We recommend you open an issue if you plan to develop new features.
+We accept __bug fix pull requests__ as well as __new feature pull requests__.
+For bug fixes, please open a corresponding issue for the bug and link to it, if one does not already exist.
+We also recommend you open an issue if you plan to develop new features, which will help facilitate community discussions about the design, implementation, etc.

 Pull requests should: